status-im/nimbus-eth2/docs/the_nimbus_book/src/zinken.md

  ## 4. Keep an eye on your validator

- If you deposited after the [genesis](https://hackmd.io/@benjaminion/genesis) state was decided (September 27th 1400 UTC), your validators will have been put in a queue based on deposit time, and will slowly be inducted into the validator set after genesis.
+ If you deposit after the [genesis](https://hackmd.io/@benjaminion/genesis) state was decided (October 8th, 12pm UTC), your validators will be put in a queue based on deposit time, and will slowly be inducted into the validator set after genesis.
 Getting through the queue may take a few hours or a day or so.

- The best way to keep track of your validator's status is [zinken.beaconcha.in](https://medalla.beaconcha.in) (click on the orange magnifying glass at the very top and paste in your validator's public key).
+ The best way to keep track of your validator's status is [zinken.beaconcha.in](https:/zinken.beaconcha.in) (click on the orange magnifying glass at the very top and paste in your validator's public key).

  You can even [create an account](https://zinken.beaconcha.in/register) to add alerts and keep track of your validator's [performance](https://zinken.beaconcha.in/dashboard).